-The EC601/651 PSU incorporates a built-in solar charge management feature, which will monitor the input from a separate solar panel and regulator.
+The EC601/602 PSU incorporates a built-in solar charge management feature, which will monitor the input from a separate solar panel and regulator.
 The Solar Active symbol will be displayed on the control panel when there is an amount of energy available to charge the battery.
 The voltage and current produced from the regulator can be viewed on the multifunction display by selecting the Solar Power menu item.
-A maximum of 150w of Solar Charge can be connected in this way.